javascript-tutorial/en.javascript.info/2-ui/1-document/05-basic-dom-node-properties/article.md

 Main DOM node properties are:

 `nodeType`
 : Node type.
-We can get it from the DOM object class, but often we need just to see is it a text or element node.
+We can get it from the DOM object class, but often we need just to see if it is a text or element node.
 The `nodeType` property is good for that.
 It has numeric values, most important are: `1` -- for elements,`3` -- for text nodes.
 Read-only.

 `nodeName/tagName`
 : For elements, tag name (uppercased unless XML-mode).
 For non-element nodes `nodeName` describes what is it.
 Read-only.